robmllze/xyz_pod/README.md

 - [ ] Update the slide.
 - [ ] Write a blog post.
 - [ ] Add a video tutorial.
+- [ ] Compare with other state management solutions and see where we can improve.
 - [ ] Seek advice and feedback from community.
 - [ ] Add useful content to GitHub and Reddit discussions.